henon/SliceAndDice/README.md

 ### Slicing N-dimensional arrays

-When slicing an N-dimensional slice of an N-dimensional ArraySlice you have to specify N slicing definitions, obviously.
+When slicing an N-dimensional slice of an N-dimensional ArraySlice you can specify N slicing definitions to define how the volume is or is not reduced in every dimension.
+Consider the following example where we cut a smaller cube out of a cube.

 ```csharp
 var cube=ArraySlice<int>.Range(27).Reshape(3,3,3);